-- 1) Direct Significant Adverse Effect - a) Would result in damage to a historic property - b) Would result in damage to an NRHP-eligible resource within the affected area such that the resource would no longer be eligible for listing. - c) Would result in the loss of an NRHP-eligible resource within the affected area without inadequate mitigation. - 2) Indirect Significant Adverse Effect - a) Would result in damage to a historic property outside the affected area. - b) Would result in damage to an NRHP-eligible resource outside the affected area such that the resource would no longer be eligible for listing. - c) Would result in the loss of an NRHP-eligible resource outside the affected area without proper mitigation.
+Direct Significant Adverse Effect

+- a) Would result in damage to a historic property. - b) Would result in damage to an NRHP-eligible resource within the affected area such that the resource would no longer be eligible for listing. - c) Would result in the loss of an NRHP-eligible resource within the affected area without adequate mitigation. - 2) Indirect Significant Adverse Effect - a) Would result in damage to a historic property outside the affected area.

+- b) Would result in damage to an NRHP-eligible resource outside the affected area such that the resource would no longer be eligible for listing. - c) Would result in the loss of an NRHP-eligible resource outside the affected area without adequate mitigation.

-3.8.3.1 Removal Alternative A:
+3.8.3.1 Removal Alternative A

-Overall, Alternative A would result in beneficial effects, potential minor short-term direct adverse impacts, and significant long-term direct adverse impacts to cultural resources.
-These significant impacts, however, are entirely a result of the removal of the Memorial, an action directed by Congress and for which the Army has no discretion.
+Overall, Alternative A will result in beneficial effects, potential minor short-term direct adverse impacts, and significant long-term direct adverse impacts to cultural resources.
+These significant impacts, however, entirely result from the removal of the Memorial-an action directed by Congress and over which the Army has no discretion.
 This significant impact, therefore, does not require preparation of an EIS.
-The Army looked at the impacts of removal as a matter of public comity because of the high level of public interest in Congress' direction to remove the Memorial from ANC.
-Removal of the Memorial will also meet the criteria of adverse effects to historic properties under the NHPA and its implementing regulations at 36 CFR 800.5(a)(1), with implementation of the removal.
-The adverse effects determination will be the subject of consultation during the Section 106 process.
-As a result of the NHPA compliance process, a programmatic agreement (PA) is being developed between the Army and the DHR.
-ANC would follow requirements identified the PA.
-Implementing the requirements in the PA would mitigate adverse effects from removing the Memorial.
-Under Removal Alternative A, the bronze elements of the Memorial would be removed from their current location.
+The Army looked at the impacts of removal as a matter of public comity due to the high level of public interest in Congress' direction to remove the Memorial from ANC.
+As determined in consultation, removal of the Memorial meets the criteria of adverse effects to historic properties under the NHPA and its implementing regulations, 36 CFR 800.5(a)(1).
+The adverse effects determination was the subject of consultation during the Section 106 process.
+As a result of the NHPA compliance process, a PA was developed between the Army, the DHR, and the ACHP.
+ANMC will follow requirements identified in the PA.
+Implementation of the stipulations in the PA shall mitigate adverse effects resulting from removal of the Memorial.
+Under Removal Alternative A, the bronze elements of the Memorial will be removed from their current location.
 Disassembly would occur as described in Section 2.2.2.

 There is a beneficial aspect to the removal of the Memorial from its original context.
-For segments of the public that find Confederate monuments offensive, glorifying the Confederate cause, and inaccurate representations of history, removal of the Memorial would serve a public benefit.
-At ANC, beneficial effects would occur because elements of the Memorial that are deemed offensive by some members of the community would be removed.
-In addition, the graves of people who gave their lives in service to the United States would not be located near a memorial to those who fought against the United States.
+For segments of the public that find Confederate monuments offensive, glorifications of the Confederate cause, and inaccurate representations of history, removal of the Memorial will serve as a public benefit.
+At ANC, beneficial effects could occur because elements of the Memorial that are deemed offensive by some members of the community would be removed.
+In addition, the graves of people who gave their lives in service to the United States will not be located near a memorial to those who fought against the United States.
 These members of the public feel that the Lost Cause philosophy exemplified by the statue should not be federally authorized and financed.

-The Congressionally-required removal of the bronze elements of the ANC Confederate Memorial- could potentially result in several adverse effects on the characteristics that qualify the Confederate Memorial for individual listing in the National Register of Historic Places.
+The Congressionally required removal of the bronze elements of the ANC Confederate Memorial could potentially result in several adverse effects on the characteristics that qualify the Confederate Memorial for individual listing in the National Register of Historic Places.
 Under the NHPA, an adverse effect is found when an undertaking may alter, directly or indirectly, any of the characteristics of a historic property that qualify it for inclusion in the National Register in a manner that would diminish the integrity of the property's location, design, setting, materials, workmanship, feeling, or association.
-The proposed removal of the ANC Confederate Memorial would reduce its ability to convey its significance and impact its historic integrity.
+The proposed removal of the ANC Confederate Memorial does reduce its ability to convey its significance and does impact its historic integrity.